m1nuzz/Voices_of_the_Court/README.md

 Voices of the Court is a Crusader Kings 3 mod which integrates Large Language Models into the game.
 It lets you hold conversations with the characters and also impact the game state to an extend.

-This fork includes additional support for Google Gemini from Google.
+This fork includes additional support for Gemini from Google.

 Documentation: https://docs.voicesofthecourt.app